Before You Read Me: Don’t Read Me

 If Your Date Last Insured Is Coming Up In the Next Year or Two

 Your Date Last Insured may expire while you are waiting for the Appeals Council process.
 Once this happens, you it may be more difficult to start a new application.
 Keep an eye on your Date Last Insured and make sure to make a good decision for yourself before it passes.

 If Your Date Last Insured Has Already Past

 Your Date Last Insured has expired.
 You have a few options:

 - Option One: Do not start a new application.
 Request an appeal instead.
 You have a 60 day deadline to make the request.
 It does not matter if your date has expired, as long as you continue appealing your case and your medical records prove you were disabled before the Date passed.

 - Option two: Start a new application, but forget about SSDI.
 Apply for SSI instead.
 You can only do this if you are poor.
 If you are married, your spouse must also be poor.
-If you are approved, your monthly check will probably be lower than it would have been on SSDI.
+SSI is not as good as SSDI because, if you are approved, your monthly check will probably be lower than it would have been on SSDI.
+Plus, SSI has a lot more financial rules and restrictions than SSDI so it is more difficult to live on.

 - Option three: This is a bit of a long shot: Start a new application.
 Then get denied.
 Then go to an appeal hearing.
 Then convince the judge to reopen your old case from before your Date Last Insured expired.
-We have only met one person who has done this.
+While not impossible, we don’t know how likely this is to actually happen.

 Some people have no choice.
 They MUST go to appeals council, because they cannot file a new application.

 From what we have seen, this most often happens to people that are married.
 If your spouse works and makes too much income, then you cannot apply for SSI.
 If your date last insured has expired, then you cannot apply for SSDI either.
 Unless you get divorced or live separately, you can’t apply for anything!